Zákupy: 19th–20th centuries

 In 1803, the estate was purchased by the Habsburg archduke Ferdinand III.
 In 1815, Emperor Francis I of Austria awarded the title of Duke of Reichstadt (German: Herzog von Reichstadt) to his grandson, Napoleon II.
 Napoleon II died without heirs in 1832, having never visited the town.
 After his abdication from the throne in 1848, Emperor Ferdinand I of Austria took over the management of the estate.
 He used the castle as a summer residence and had the interior decorated in the Rococo style.

 On 8 July 1876, Russia's Chancellor Alexander Gorchakov and Austria's Emperor Emperor Franz Joseph reached the Reichstadt Agreement on the following Russo-Turkish War and the partition of the Balkans at the castle.
 Archduke Franz Ferdinand of Austria and Countess Sophie Chotek of Chotkov were married there on 1 July 1900.

-In October 1938, the town was annexed by Nazi Germany according to the Munich Agreement and incorporated into the Reichsgau Sudetenland.
+The town was part of the Sudetenland, and most of its inhabitants were Sudeten Germans.
+In October 1938, the region was annexed by Nazi Germany, as a result of the Munich Agreement, and was incorporated into the Reichsgau Sudetenland.
 After World War II, the German population was expelled.

 Demographics

+Transport

+Zájupy is located on the railway line Liberec–Děčín.